LIT-Protocol/lit-js-sdk/api_docs.md

 ## lookupNameServiceAddress

-Lookup an eth address from a given ENS or UNS name
+Lookup an eth address from a given ENS name

 ### Parameters